Yehuda Barkan

 Yehuda Barkan (יהודה בארקן; 29 March 1945 – 23 October 2020) was an Israeli actor, film producer, film director, and screenwriter.
 He was noted for his appearance in Israeli comedy cult classics of the 1970s, and for producing and directing candid camera "prank films" in the 1980s.

 Biography

 Yehuda Ezekiel Berkowitz (later Barkan) was born in Netanya.
 His father was born in Poland while his mother was born in Czechoslovakia; both immigrated to Israel before the Second World War.
 His parents spoke Yiddish.
 He studied at the Bialik and ORT schools in Netanya.
-During his military service in the IDF, Barkan served in a Combat Engineering Corps unit and the Northern Command Military band.
+During his military service in the IDF, Barkan served in a Combat Engineering Corps unit and in the Northern Command Band.

 From his first marriage, Barkan had four children.

 At the beginning of the 2000s, Barkan became a baal teshuva and moved to the religious moshav Beit Gamliel with his family.

 In November 2008, Barkan was questioned by the Israeli Tax Authority on suspicion of tax evasion.

 Barkan died on October 23, 2020, after contracting COVID-19 during the COVID-19 pandemic in Israel.